franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Rework show_dropdown animation.
+- Add more animations.
+- Implement something to archive group-like Chats.
 - Add HTMX functionality to the 3 pills for filtering the chat list:
   - Think about adding archived_groups view.
 - Implement something to create Group-like Chats.
-- Implement something to archive group-like Chats.
   - Look at chats.html line 63 and exception in chat_desired_data.
 - Rework the UI:
   - Rework the Chat form display, replace everything in the user UI (chats or contacts list)